rweigel/phys260/Electric_Flux/Electric_Flux.md

 <img src="figures/Electric_Flux_Cube.svg"/>

-Find the flux through the six labeled faces of the cube with side length $a$ when the electric field is everywhere in the $+z$ direction with magnitude $E_o$.
+Find the flux through the six labeled faces of the cube with side area $A$ when the electric field is everywhere in the $+z$ direction with magnitude $E_o$.

 {\bf Answer} This example is similar to [Example 22.2a pg 728 in the textbook](https://drive.google.com/file/d/1xt3U54huNwt9epviaBRbu2GJ64poSEWB★★★★remove★★★★).
 The electric field is parallel to surfaces 1, 2, 5, and 6.
-For each of these surfaces, $\theta=90^\circ$, and $\cos( 90^\circ)=0$).
+For each of these surfaces, $\theta=90^\circ$, and $\cos( 90^\circ)=0$.
 Or, thinking in terms of the analogy of the electric field representing lines of flow, the flux is zero through these faces.

 %We'll solve it using two methods.
 The first method is useful when the electric field is either parallel or perpendicular to all surfaces.
 The second method is useful for more general cases, such as problem 3.3.